boldflight/BibleConverter/test_EPUB/output/ezek.md

 you have amassed gold and silver in your treasuries.
 [5] By your great skill in trade you have increased your wealth, and your heart is proud because of your wealth.

+[6] “‘Therefore this is what the Sovereign Lord says:
 Because you think you are godlike,
 [7] I am about to bring foreigners against you, the most terrifying of nations.
 They will draw their swords against the grandeur made by your wisdom,